 The Entrepreneurship-New Venture Growth Minor is intended to focus on the knowledge and skills needed to create new ventures and lead their early growth.
 The objective is to provide students with the knowledge to convert ideas into business successes, particularly in the context of engineering and science-based technology commercialization.

-The minor is open to students enrolled in a degree-granting major outside of the Pamplin College of Business and requires 18 credit hours of coursework.
+The minor is open to students pursuing a major outside the Pamplin College of Business and Real Estate students not double majoring in a business degree and requires 18 credit hours of coursework.

 The requirements to earn a minor in entrepreneurship can be found on the University Registrar website https://www.registrar.vt.edu/graduation-multi-brief/checksheets.html.

 Environmental, social, and governance policies and practices are increasingly a focus in the conduct of business and finance.
 The Department of Finance has developed an ESG minor to make students, especially Business majors, aware of environmental, social, and governance criteria that are used in evaluation of companies and investments.
 The minor will prepare students to understand the effect of ESG on investment performance, access to funding, and evaluation of corporate policies.
 The minor requires 24 credit hours, a grade of C or better in each relevant course, and that students maintain a GPA of at least 2.0 in the required course work.